kelvich/tlaplus_jupyter/README.md

 # tlaplus_jupyter

-Jupyter kernel for TLA⁺ and pluscal specification languages.
+Jupyter kernel for TLA⁺ and Pluscal specification languages.
 * Syntax highlight based on official lexer.
 * REPL functionality for expressions.
-* Can be execulted online with binder.
+* Can be executed online with Binder.
 [Try it now!](https://mybinder.org/v2/gh/kelvich/tlaplus_jupyter/master)
 * No need to install TLA Toolbox: Java and Python will be enough.

 XXX screen or gif

 ## Installation

 `tlaplus_jupyter` is a python package installable with `pip`.
-Both Python 2 and 3 are supported.
-In order to install run:
+Python 2 and 3 are supported.
+To install run:

 ```
 pip install tlaplus_jupyter
 python -m tlaplus_jupyter.install
 ```

-The last step will register `tlaplus_jupyter` as a jupyter kernel in your system and will download `tla2tools.jar`.
-After that jupyter can be started as usual:
+The last step will register `tlaplus_jupyter` as a Jupyter kernel in your system and will download `tla2tools.jar`.
+After that Jupyter can be started as usual:

 ```
 jupyter notebook
 ```

-In order to create new TLA⁺ notebook click on `New` button and select TLA⁺ in a dropdown menu.
-It is also handy to enable line numbering inside cells (View > Toggle Line Numbers) since syntax checker referres problems by their line numbers.
+To create a new TLA⁺ notebook click on the `New` button and select TLA⁺ in a dropdown menu.
+It is also handy to enable line numbering inside cells (View > Toggle Line Numbers) since syntax checker refers to problems by their line numbers.

 ## Usage

-`tlaplus_jupyter` supports several types of cells with diffent behaviour on execution:
+`tlaplus_jupyter` supports several types of cells with different behavior on execution:

 1. Cells with `full module definition`.
 Upon execution kernel will perform syntax check (with tla2sany.SANY) and report errors if any.
-If module contains pluscal program kernel will also translate it to TLA.
+If the module contains Pluscal program kernel will also translate it to TLA.

 2. Cell starting with `%tlc:ModuleName` where `ModuleName` is the name of one of the modules previously executed.
-In this case cell is treated as a config file for TLC model checker.
+In this case, the cell is treated as a config file for the TLC model checker.
 For example to check spec `Spec` and invariant `TypeOk` of model `DieHardTLA` execute following:
     ```
     %tlc:DieHardTLA
     SPECIFICATION Spec